ishajain29/cmpe281-starks/Recommendation_Engine/Neo4j deployment on AWS.md

 docker pull neo4j

-Start an instance/Container of neo4j:
+Start an instance/Container for neo4j to deploy in aws:

 docker run \
     --publish=7474:7474 --publish=7687:7687 \